YoussefKamm/CRM-DecisionDashboard/README.md

 ---

 ## 📈 Key Insights
-Sales Performance: Visualize key metrics such as revenue, orders, and trends.
+- **Sales Performance :** Visualize key metrics such as revenue, orders, and trends.
-Customer Analysis: Understand customer behaviors, segments, and preferences.
+- **Customer Analysis :** Understand customer behaviors, segments, and preferences.
+- **Product Performance :** Track the performance of products and categories.
-KPI Tracking: Monitor essential business indicators for strategic decision-making.
+- **KPI Tracking :** Monitor essential business indicators for strategic decision-making.
-ETL Pipelines: Ensure clean and accurate data using SSIS.
+- **ETL Pipelines :** Ensure clean and accurate data using SSIS.

 ---